Beta

 Economy saver space on JFK–SIN is more available than premium cabin, but it is not abundant.
 Singapore Airlines releases saver inventory selectively, and nonstop awards on one of the world's longest routes tend to evaporate quickly around Northern Hemisphere summer (June–August) and major holidays.
 The nonstop SQ 23/24 is a single-aircraft operation, which limits the total seats allocated to partner programs.
 Searching 30–60 days in advance on shoulder-season dates (think mid-January through March, or October–November) gives you a materially better chance of seeing saver space compared to peak-season windows.
 One-stop routings via Tokyo, Frankfurt, or Zurich on Star Alliance metal — operated by ANA, Lufthansa, or SWISS — can surface additional saver inventory when the nonstop is closed, though total travel time increases substantially.

-Against our conservative valuations, 75,000 Aeroplan points at our 1.5¢ per point floor represents $1,125 in implied value — a figure that needs to stack up against what a paid economy ticket on SQ actually costs on your travel dates.
+Against our conservative valuations, 75,000 a transfer partner points at our 1.5¢ per point floor represents $1,125 in implied value — a figure that needs to stack up against what a paid economy ticket on SQ actually costs on your travel dates.
 JFK–SIN cash fares fluctuate widely, from around $650 in a deep-discount sale to well over $1,400 at normal economy pricing.
-Run the calculation both ways: if the cash fare is $900, redeeming 75,000 Aeroplan points returns just 1.2¢ per point, which falls below our 1.5¢ threshold and arguably makes the cash ticket the smarter spend.
+Run the calculation both ways: if the cash fare is $900, redeeming 75,000 a transfer partner points returns just 1.2¢ per point, which falls below our 1.5¢ threshold and arguably makes the cash ticket the smarter spend.
 If the fare is $1,200 or higher, the math tilts toward the award.
 This is the disciplined, route-specific analysis that separates efficient redemptions from reflexive ones — and it applies just as much to economy sweet spots as it does to premium cabins.

 Find space first — then transfer.